vacp2p/rfc/waku/waku.md

 The fields `bloom-filter`, `light-node`, `confirmations-enabled` and `rate-limits` are OPTIONAL.
 However if an optional field is specified, all subsequent fields MUST be specified in order to be unambiguous.

 The tuple `[ topic-node-enabled topic-interest ]` is also OPTIONAL.
 If `topics-node-enabled` is set to 1, `topic-interest` setting takes precedence over `bloom-filter`.
 By default, `topic-node-enabled` MUST be 0.

+New Status logic:

+Aside from version, all other parameters are specified in an association list and are OPTIONAL.
+Ordering of key-value pairs is not guaranteed.

 **Messages**